 “I tested HIV positive during my last pregnancy when I started antenatal care.
-I was disappointed because i did not know my boyfriend's status, neither did I ever ask.
+I was disappointed because I did not know my boyfriend's status, neither did I ever ask.
 One day when my boyfriend left for work I attempted to commit suicide.
 I tried hanging myself with a rope.
-Unfortunately while I was busy preparing, I heard my friend came knocking at my door.
+Unfortunately, while I was busy preparing, I heard my friend came knocking at my door.
 She kept shouting my name, it is as if someone told her that I was up to something.
 The voice in me said I should open the door.
 When she turned her head to my ceiling there was my hanging rope.
-I cried, as I disclosed to her that I tested HIV positive, I do not want to live positive I want to die.
-My friend told me, she has been living positive for two years, yet she is still living health.
-She showed me her the hospital passport card to prove that she really is positive.
+I cried as I disclosed to her that I tested HIV positive, I do not want to live positive I want to die.
+My friend told me, she has been living positively for two years, yet she is still living health.
+She showed me her the hospital passport card to prove that she is positive.
 It was after her advice that I decided to live a positive life.
 I later disclosed my status to my boyfriend and I found out that he was HIV positive and he did tell me about it.

 This story was told by a mother to her TCE field officer followed up with the mother and body that they did the right things for 18 months after the body was born.

 The TCE (Total Control of the Epidemic) programme priorities among others are centred on HIV prevention and treatment interventions, particularly working with Prevention of Mother-to-Child Transmission (PMTCT) clients.
 However, HIV/AIDS care after birth, for both the mother and baby, remains a challenge.
-It is sad that even thou adherence of an infant clearly lies with the mothers in some cases mothers do not understand the effects associated with defaulting and health consequence their children might face.
+It is said that even thou adherence of an infant lies with the mothers in some cases mothers do not understand the effects associated with defaulting and health consequence their children might face.

 Adherence to antiretroviral treatments is necessary to prevent drug resistance and mother to child transmission of HIV among HIV positive women.
 However, there is a gap in clients’ knowledge, attitudes and perceptions of antiretroviral therapy (ART) and Prevention of Mother-To-Child Transmission (PMTCT) which influences their decision to adhere to ART.

-Understanding the benefits of the PMTCT program, easy access to the program, as well as presence of social support from families are the important motivators for mothers to commit to PMTCT.
+Understanding the benefits of the PMTCT program, easy access to the program, as well as the presence of social support from families are the important motivators for mothers to commit to PMTCT.
 Therefore it is in the best interest of the child, and mothers to do HIV pre-test and PMTCT adherence education and counselling.
-Adherence to antenatal and postnatal clinic follow ups will improve adherence rates for a possible HIV-free generation.
+Adherence to antenatal and postnatal clinic follow-ups will improve adherence rates for a possible HIV-free generation.

 DAPP Namibia is part of a consortium consisting of five organizations; ADPP Angola, The MENTOR Initiative, CICA with JC Flowers Foundation operating in Angola and DAPP Namibia and AAP (Anglican Aids Program) operating at Angola-Namibia boarders implementing E8 Malaria project targeting cross border mobile populations to eliminate malaria transmission between the countries.

 An important component of Malaria elimination is surveillance.
 Surveillance is observations of breakout cases.
-This is done through active case investigation and detection in order to predict, prepare and respond to the malaria outbreaks.
+This is done through active case investigation and detection to predict, prepare and respond to the malaria outbreaks.
 Surveillance in the malaria program traces positive malaria cases and test and treat everyone within a 100m radius of the affected patient.

 Community members have shown appreciation towards this new initiative stating that: “It is good that everyone was tested, and those who were tested positive were treated right away.
-It is also good that people do not have to go a long way to the hospital, this way i did not spent a cent ” said a community member when asked whether the project has brought change to the area.
+It is also good that people do not have to go a long way to the hospital, this way I did not spend a cent ” said a community member when asked whether the project has brought change to the area.